 Hauxley Wildlife Discovery Centre has excellent facilities to host visits from schools and other educational groups.
 The circular walk takes you around wetland, meadow and woodland, with 6 hides where you can watch wildlife.
 In addition, we have a dedicated classroom for up to 40 students, accessible toilets, telescope and binoculars and a natural play area, great for under 10s.

 We can offer schools a range of hands-on activities which are enjoyable, memorable and designed to get students closer to nature.
 Sessions can be tailored to most ages and abilities and larger class sizes can be split as appropriate.
+A full day session with a member of NWT staff costs £225 for up to 30 children including use of the classroom.

 You can also ‘do your own thing’ and hire the purpose-built classroom to teach, store your own equipment and have your lunch.
 Please contact the Centre for more information on (01665) 568 324.
 (Note - it is essential to make a firm booking well in advance as meeting room space and coach parking is limited and the Centre will get busy, particularly in the spring and summer terms).